jitsi/jitsi-meet/android/README.md

 Called when a joining a conference was unsuccessful or when there was an error while in a conference.

-The `data` HashMap contains an "error" key describing the error and a "url" key with the conference URL.
+The `data` `Map` contains an "error" key describing the error and a "url" key with the conference URL.

 #### onConferenceJoined

 Called when a conference was joined.

-The `data` HashMap contains a "url" key with the conference URL.
+The `data` `Map` contains a "url" key with the conference URL.

 #### onConferenceLeft

 Called when a conference was left.

-The `data` HashMap contains a "url" key with the conference URL.
+The `data` `Map` contains a "url" key with the conference URL.

 #### onConferenceWillJoin

 Called before a conference is joined.

-The `data` HashMap contains a "url" key with the conference URL.
+The `data` `Map` contains a "url" key with the conference URL.

 #### onConferenceWillLeave

 Called before a conference is left.

-The `data` HashMap contains a "url" key with the conference URL.
+The `data` `Map` contains a "url" key with the conference URL.

 #### onLoadConfigError

 Called when loading the main configuration fails.

-The `data` HashMap contains a "error" key with the error.
+The `data` `Map` contains an "error" key with the error.